mattbanks/dotfiles-syntax-highlighting-st2/README.md

 ### To Do

-- Create installer script to copy files over
-- Make into full ST2 package and add to Package Control
+- Add ST2 package and add to Package Control

 ### Credits